1947

 location, served as best man, and the Fryes paid for the wedding!
 The wedding couple spent part

-of the honeymoon at the Frye Ranch in Sedona, Arizona, staying at the Willow House.
+of the honeymoon at the Frye Ranch in Sedona Arizona, lodging at the Willow House.

 December 19, 1944- Letter from Helen Frye to